genvalen/fizzbuzz/README.md

 * Python 3.7.4+

 ## How to Use
-To begin using, clone the repository, open in the command line interface, and type `$ fizzbuzzer` followed by the integer(s) you want to convert.
+To begin using, type `fizzbuzzer` followed by the integer(s) you want to convert.
 If you pass in more than one integer, each result is returned on a new line.
 Here are a few input examples:

 ```
 $ fizzbuzzer 3
 Fizz

 $ fizzbuzzer 1 2 3 5 15